EMMA-Group/LoewnerMajorant/README.md

 by Mauricio Fernández and Felix Fritzen.
 The programs have been written in Matlab.
 The content is organized as follows:

 * source: Matlab functions
-* examples: demonstration examples as presented in [1]
+* examples: demonstration examples as presented in [1].

+The user may run examples/main.m in order to reproduce all examples presented [1].